Luis García Meza: Prelude to dictatorship

 García Meza graduated from the military academy in 1952, and served as its commander from 1963 to 1964.
 He then rose to division commander in the late 1970s.

-He became leader of the right-wing faction of the military of Bolivia most disenchanted with the return to civilian rule.
-Many of the officers involved had been part of the Hugo Banzer dictatorship and disliked the investigation of economic and human right abuses by the new Bolivian congress.
+He became the leader of the right-wing faction of the military of Bolivia most disenchanted with the return to civilian rule.
+Many of the officers involved had been part of the Hugo Banzer dictatorship and disliked the investigation of economic and human rights abuses by the new Bolivian congress.
 Moreover, they tended to regard the decline in popularity of the Carter administration in the United States as an indicator that soon a Republican administration would replace it—one more amenable to the kind of pro-US, more hardline anti-communist dictatorship they wanted to reinstall in Bolivia.
 Many allegedly had ties to cocaine traffickers and made sure portions of the military acted as their enforcers/protectors in exchange for extensive bribes, which in turn were used to fund the upcoming coup.
 In this manner, the narcotraffickers were in essence purchasing for themselves the upcoming Bolivian government.